-One change that may pose a low risk (provided the testing was originally conducted in a competent EMC testing laboratory) was the magnetic immunity test method change for table top equipment.
-The change is minor and magnetic field is only 3A/m which could affect susceptible equipment thus most products won’t be affected by this.
-Also remember that the testing should have been performed to both 50 and 60Hz for the latest version, so it may require re-testing, if you feel the need to do so.
+One change that may pose a low risk (provided the testing was originally conducted in a competent EMC testing laboratory) was the magnetic immunity test method change for tabletop equipment.
+The change is a minor and magnetic field is only 3A/m which could affect susceptible equipment thus most products won’t be affected by this.
+Also, remember that the testing should have been performed to both 50 and 60Hz for the latest version, so it may require re-testing if you feel the need to do so.

 Performance criteria for immunity testing

 A more comprehensive Performance Criteria definition has been included.
-For Performance Criteria A & B. EN61326-1: 2013 version has added the wording “permissible loss of performance” this allows manufactures to state a pass despite an immunity test failure.
+For Performance Criteria A & B. EN61326-1: 2013 version has added the wording “permissible loss of performance” this allows manufacturers to state a pass despite an immunity test failure.
 However this is only provided the manufacturer defines this in their user’s manual or product documentation, it goes without saying this should also appear in the EMC test report.

 Performance Criterion C is basically the same.
-With user intervention is still allowed if required to re-established product functionality.
-Provided that their is no permanent damage and the user can recover full functionality.
+With user, intervention is still allowed if required for re-established product functionality.
+Provided that there is no permanent damage and the user can recover full functionality.

 EN 61326-1 defines the immunity testing requirements for different intended environments of use, these different locations include: